 Another less obvious effect of driver-based planning, though, is how it gives you the ability to plan at a higher level.
 You might think that by focusing on the specific actions, you’d get tunnel vision, but focusing on drivers has the opposite effect.

 That’s because drivers are all connected.
 Building a forward-looking financial model allows you to run multiple scenarios to see the impact of one or more changes on the entire business.
-With this driver-based model, you can help clients explore all their options.
-Now you’re being proactive instead of reactive — and that’s what clients want and value.
+With this driver-based model, you can help stakeholders explore all their options.
+Now you’re being proactive instead of reactive.

 A forward-looking financial model that allows for adjustments of key drivers takes days to build out in a spreadsheet.
 Plus, spreadsheets are prone to errors and are difficult to update.